 The lab final/lab quizzes are worth 50 % of your overall lab grade.
-The 4 graded lab reports are 50 % (15, 15, 10, 10).
-You will not be told which 4 labs will be graded.
+The 2 content-graded lab reports are 30%.
+The remaining labs are worth 20 %).
+You will not be told which labs will be graded for content.

-I) Questions on Lecture (QL) assignments (not for physics 50 or physics 2A)
+I) Questions on Lecture (QL) assignments (only for physics 4C, and 4D)

-The class will be divided into several QL groups, and each group is responsible for submitting a QL on particular days:

-See the QL email/website for a chart that indicates the days that you have QLs.
+The class will be divided into several QL groups, and each group is responsible for submitting a QL on particular days: You will be given a chart that indicates the days that you have do your QLs (It's about 1 every two weeks).